Lab members and collaborators

 Tate DeWeese, M.S.

-Tate is a 3rd year grad student in the Johns Hopkins Cross-Disciplinary Program in Biomedical Sciences (XD-Bio).
+Tate is a 4th year PhD student in the Johns Hopkins Cross-Disciplinary Program in Biomedical Sciences (XD-Bio).
 She received her B.S. in Mechanical Engineering from MIT and Masters in Mechanical Engineering from Stanford.
 Prior to starting graduate school, she worked at the MIT Lincoln Laboratory creating software for self-driving cars.

 In the Graves and Harris labs, Tate is implanting multiple Neuropixels probes to make brain-wide recordings from freely moving mice.
 She studies how exposure to psilocybin alters neural activity, synchrony, and social behavior.

-In her free time, Tate enjoys playing softball, lacrosse, field hockey, and any social sport.
+In her free time, Tate enjoys playing softball, pickleball, and games of any kind.

 Alexandra Cheng, M.S.

-Alexandra is a Biomedical Engineering PhD student.
+Alexandra is a 2nd year PhD student in Biomedical Engineering.
 She received her BS in Mechanical Engineering from Tsing Hua University.
-She previously worked with Dr. Iulian Iordachita in the laboratory for computational and sensing robotics, and with Dr. Gene Fridman in the department of Otolaryngology.
+She previously worked with Dr. Iulian Iordachita in the laboratory for computational and sensing robotics, and with Dr. Gene Fridman in the department of Otolaryngology at Johns Hopkins.

-In the Graves and Harris labs, Alex works on hardware development to enable brain-wide Neuropixels recordings in freely behaving rodents.
+In the Graves and Harris labs, Alex works on hardware development to enable brain-wide Neuropixels recordings in freely behaving mice.

 When not plotting to overthrow governments and installing herself a Supreme Dictator of the World, Alex enjoys baseball games at Camden yards.